2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/README.md

 Upon running the program, you will be prompted to input the name of the Ruby file you would like translated, then the name of the file that will be output.
-Put in both file names, and it will create a new file with your translated java code in a few moments If the program finds a keyword it doen't understand, it will throw some exceptions at you.
-Then it will skip that line with an error.
+Put in both file names, and it will create a new file with your translated java code in a few moments If the program finds a keyword it doen't understand, it will throw some exceptions at you, and skip the line